hhyy0401/NAS_logit_ensemble/README.md

 - Download files above and save them in the *data>logits* directory.
 - *logits.pt* is sorted in terms of entropy, containing 30 images.
 - *random_logits.pt* consist of logits of randomly selected 30 images.
+- *labels.pt* is true labels of NAS-Bench-201 datasets.
+-